-Botanical name of this shrub is Caesalpinia pulcherrima.
-Being considered as a native of the tropical Caribbean Islands, it is also known as Pride of Barbados.
+The botanical name of this shrub is Caesalpinia pulcherrima.
+Being considered as a native of the tropical Caribbean Islands, it is also known as the Pride of Barbados.

 Rajamalli appears throughout Kerala.
 The flowers can be red, yellow or a mix of both.
 Yellow Rajamalli is also called Swarnamalli.

 Like many of the thorny shrubs, Rajamalli also has hard stems with thorns usually green in color.

 They have long bi-pinnate leaves consisting of up to 10 uni-pinnate leaves, which in turn have up to 10 leaflets.

 Peacock flower belongs to the same family Fabaceae as Gulmohar or Royal Poinciana.

 Type: Perennial Shrub